simao-ferreira/dotfiles/i3/README.md

 ## Programming
 Intellij is available through pamac.
 It is also possible to install more recent implementations of java, openjdk11 is the more common.
 Is also available through the same way.

+## TODO
+Installed list for manjaro 17.
+This is for 18. i3-gaps 4.13
+customized, preconfigured i3status-manjaro 2.11
+dmenu-manjaro 4.16-12 patched with recency-awareness and mouse-support additional categorized menu morc_menu alsa pre-installed with install_pulse script for easy upgrade to pulseaudio lightdm pamac package manager lxappearance and nitrogen for customization lxinput for mouse and keyboard configuration bmenu, ranger, moc and a variety of more CLI-utilities compton, dunst, i3-scrot, i3-exit and conky* pcmanfm file-browser palemoon internet browser gimp, viewnior, epdfview, manjaro-printer vlc, xfburn hexchat, transmission-gtk manjaro-chroot, gparted, isousb base-devel group and yaourt for AUR access are pre-installed

+## OTHER TODO
+polybar
+oblogout
+octopi (vs pamac)
+qt5ct & kvantum